msgarbossa/training-go-microservices/README.md

 Notable changes from the course:
 - Used [Taskfile](https://taskfile.dev/) instead of GNU Make
-- The front-end is also run from a container instead of locally on http://localhost:8083
+- The front-end is also run from a container on http://localhost:8083 instead of with `go run`

 ## Setup